 The PicoStill makes use of its copper distilling coil and glass infusion chamber, which sits over the Pico C Keg.
 The coil heats a clean container of water, then the vacuumed container of the PicoStill lets it boil at a low temperature.
 Then, the resulting vapors run through the hops (or whatever else you may have in the PicoStill), extracting oils, and then cool back down by way of another coil, condensing back into liquid form in another container.
 Really, it’s just a miniature version of a real still, and is therefore capable of distilling not only hop oils, but also essential oils, water, and sure, spirits as well.
 Just make sure that you have the proper licenses and permits to do that.

 Kickstarter units of the PicoStill are currently being fulfilled, but the add-on can be purchased separately for $249 from the PicoBrew website.
 Don’t dally though — this pricing will only last for a limited time, after which the price will increase to $349.

 “We wanted to develop a product that would help homebrewers and professional distillers take it up a notch,” said Dr. Bill Mitchell, CEO of PicoBrew.
 “We’re excited to get the PicoStill in the hands of our backers and see how creative they get while experimenting and developing their own unique flavors and aromas.”

-Finally, we offer a caveat emptor: Obtaining a license to legally distill spirits is a lengthy, exhaustive, and expensive process.
-And distilling without one is potentially dangerous; the penalties for getting caught with moonshine is a hefty fine and jail time after the first offense.
+Of course, we must offer a caveat emptor: Obtaining a license to legally distill spirits is a lengthy, exhaustive, and expensive process.
+And distilling without one is potentially dangerous; the penalties for getting caught with moonshine include a hefty fine and jail time after the first offense.
 Consider yourself warned!